-Once not exactly striking (tons of vintage staid glassware on ebay), Carlo Moretti has made leaps in design and has some quality glass pieces at entry level prices.
+Once not exactly striking (tons of vintage glassware sitting around on online auction sites tell the tale), Carlo Moretti has made leaps in design and has some quality glass pieces at entry level prices.
 Their “Bora” water glasses, made for the super luxury La Sirenuse Hotel in Positano, are truly beautiful at around 100 Euro.

 Zafferano tableware (not Murano, strictly speaking)

-Not strictly Murano, although this tableware company started out i na Murano glass workshop.
-You will certainly get some great quality hand made quality glasses not dissimilar to Murano glasses (the “Perle” series) for 100 Euro for 6 glasses.
+Not strictly Murano, although this tableware company started out in a Murano glass workshop.
+You will certainly get some great quality hand made quality glasses not dissimilar to Murano glasses (for example, the “Perle” series) for 100 Euro for 6 glasses.

 They don’t even have a store in Venice – the nearest on is in Treviso, but you may find Zafferano glass ware in Venice in upmarket stores like the Fondaco dei Tedeschi (it is worth a look how Benetton converted this historic warehouse into a luxury department store – and the view from its roof terrace is said to be really good too)

 Inexpensive Italian cosmetics you don’t find anywhere else are a great buy.
 Manetti &.
 Roberts Rose Water is my staple facial cleanser and toner, and it’s ultra cheap.
 Erbario Toscano (bath and body), Nesti Dante (soap) and Breeze (Deodorant) are some other quintessentially Italian brands to look out for.
 As far as I know, all of them are cruelty-free, none are organic.